aws/aws-fpga/hdk/docs/Virtual_JTAG_XVC.md

 The following list describes the steps to successfully setup debug in a CL:

 **Step 1:**	CL Debug Bridge must be instantiated at top-level of the CL, and the nets connecting to the CL Debug Bridge must have the same as the port names of the CL Debug Bridge, except the clock.
-The clock to the CL Debug Bridge should be one of the 8 input CL clocks.
+The clock to the CL Debug Bridge should be one of the various input CL clocks (clk_main_a0 and all the clk_xtra\_\*).
 When the net names are correct, these nets should connect automatically to the top level of the CL.
 The below code snippet shows the instance for the CL Debug Bridge.

 ```
 cl_debug_bridge CL_DEBUG_BRIDGE (